 Limited Liability Partnership (LLP) is business form which provides benefits of limited liability and flexibility of a partnership business.
 Compliance requirement is less in LLP as compared to company form of business structure.
 Audit is exempted up to certain level of turnover in case of LLP.
 Minimum two people can form an LLP.
 There is no maximum limit on the number of its partners.
-This is preferred choice for small businesses and instead of general partnership.
+LLP registration is preferred choice for small businesses instead of general partnership.

 - Minimum Two People: Two people are needed to register the LLP.
 However, there is no limit on maximum partners.

 - No Minimum Capital: Capital in case of LLP is depending on the need of the business and contribution to partnership by partners.
 The Stamp Duty on the deed is based on the amount of capital.

 - Resident Person requirement: One Designated partner of LLP must be from India.

 - Unique Name: Name of the LLP should be unique, and it must not be same or similar to the name of any existing company, LLP or trademark which is registered or applied for.

 - Latest passport size Photographs of all partners

 - PAN ( Permanent Account Number) of all Partners (Minimum 2)